timharek/everyday-privacy/report.md

 ### SMS Two-Factor Authentication

-By using SMS as a two-factor authentication method, you are vulnerable to social engineering and identity theft attacks.
+By using SMS as a two-factor authentication method, you may be more vulnerable to social engineering and identity theft attacks.
 If your phone number and password were leaked alongside your username for a given service, they could potentially contact you via phone, email or social media impersonating the given service to try to get your two-factor authentication code.
 But, a scary scenario, would be that they try to try impersonate you while contacting your phone number's carrier in order to get a new SIM-card they could control in your name.
 Then they would be able to get the same two-factor code as you and login.

 ### Phishing attacks